kamarygillespie4/team-project-2/README.md

 ## Usage

 In order to use this application, the user will need to log in.
-From here, they can create recipes to be added and view all their previously added recipes.
-They can also view the recipes of the day.
+From here, they can create recipes to be added to their cookbook and view all their previously added recipes.
+They can also view a recipe of the day, in case they need some inspiration for what to cook!

 ## Contributors